geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 **Nimlgen** [00:25:30]
 Yeah, yeah.
-Yeah, I mean, it's just basically...
+Yeah, I mean, it's just basically..
 Yeah, there is a special flag called system memory on the page table entries.

 **Geohot** [00:25:41]